timotheeguerin/socs/Comp 421/Assignment/Assignment 4/readme.md

 #Comp 421 Assignment 4

-Setup(because she not able to give the right instructions) This worked for me at least
+##Setup(because she not able to give the right instructions)
+This worked for me at least

+###Active user key error
+If you have an error when creating the cluster saying no active key found for user, you need to cerate a key for the user(AWS console> Username > security > active key > create one)

+###Connection timeout when trying to connect to ssh
+You might need to open ssh port on the server.
+To do that go to EC2 > instance click on the cluster > inbound > add port 22 alowed from anywhere)

+###Load the file
 * Download the data2.csv from the discussion board
 * Upload it to the root of your instance as `data2.csv`.
 * `pig`